A hybrid shifted Laplacian multigrid and domain decomposition preconditioner for the elastic Helmholtz equations: Numerical results

 \subsection{Three-dimensional experiments}

-In this set of experiments we demonstrate our ability to solve the problem in three dimensions.
-We use a three-dimensional version of the linear model in Fig. \ref{fig:LinearVel}, and in addition use the heterogenous Overthrust model in Fig. \ref{fig:Overthrust}.
+In this set of experiments, we demonstrate our ability to solve the problem in three dimensions.
+We use a three-dimensional version of the linear model in Fig. \ref{fig:LinearVel}, and in addition use the heterogeneous Overthrust model in Fig. \ref{fig:Overthrust}.
 Because the model is shallow, we add 16 grid points at the bottom of the domain to accommodate the absorbing boundary layer.
-Since this model is only acoustic and includes only pressure velocity, we set the shear velocity to be $V_s = \frac{1}{2}V_p$ and set the density to be constant $\rho = 2$.
+Since this model is only acoustic and includes only pressure velocity, we set the shear velocity to be $V_s = 0.5V_p$ and set the density to be $\rho = 0.25V_p + 1.5$.
 The linear systems \eqref{eq:elasticHelmReformulatedSystem} are huge in 3D, and hence for these experiments we use much smaller grid sizes than in the 2D experiments.
-We use the four-level hierarchy and a shift of $\alpha=0.5$, and also use single precision in the multigrid preconditioner computations to save memory.
+We apply our multigrid preconditioner using single precision computations to save memory.
 The tests were computed on a workstation with Intel Xeon Gold 5117 \@ 2GHz X 2 (14 cores per socket) with 256 GB RAM, running on Centos 7 Linux distribution.

-Table \ref{tab:3D} summarizes the results.
-Generally, the iteration counts are comparable to those obtained in the 2D results in Table \ref{tab:LevelComp} using four levels.
-Here again we note that the four levels and the large shift significantly hurt the performance of the solver.
+Tables \ref{tab:hybridMGDD_3D_linear} and \ref{tab:hybridMGDD_3D_Overthrust} summarize our results in 3D.
+Note that the reported grid size is the number of cells in the domain, and the mixed formulation has four times the number of unknowns.
+Top-level subdomain sizes are considered as $128\times128$ or $64\times 64$ in the $x$-$y$ plane, while no division is applied in the $z$ direction.
+Three and four level multigrid are used with appropriate shift parameter and various number of domains on the coarsest grid. `oom' refers to the case where our machine ran out of memory, usually because the coarsest grid LU decompositions required too much memory, even in single precision (this happens for three levels).